prezet/prezet-web/storage/prezet/content/features/images.md

 title: Automatic Image Optimization
 date: 2024-05-06
 category: Features
-excerpt: 'Prezet automatically optimizes images for the web.'
+excerpt: Prezet automatically optimizes images for the web.
+image: /prezet/img/ogimages/features-images.webp
 ---

 Prezet offers image optimization capabilities out of the box, enhancing your markdown-based blog with responsive, efficiently-loaded images like the one below.